Hoboken public schools closed Tuesday due to large water main break

 Overnight, the city's water feed was transitioned from the Jersey City water feed to the Weehawken feed.

-Officials say water is safe to drink, but residents living in buildings on higher floors may continue to have low to no water pressure.
+While a larger number of residences have access to water, those living in buildings on higher floors may continue to have low to no water pressure.

-On Monday, the Hoboken Public School District had an emergency 1 p.m. dismissal with no Passport to Learning and no after-school activities other than the Boys Basketball State Final Game at Newark Tech, according to a district spokesperson.
+Veolia remains on site and is attempting to isolate the broken main while not cutting water to the entire City.

-Newark Street was closed from Grove Street to Henderson Street while crews work to restore water pressure.
+They are getting closer to identifying the exact location of the break, but because of the complexity of the water main infrastructure at that location and the interconnectivity with Jersey City, they have been unable to isolate the broken main.

 ALSO READ| New Jersey urgent care doctor charged with criminal sexual contact